Crunchy-DL/Crunchy-Downloader/.github/ISSUE_TEMPLATE/bug.md

    - If the program displays an error or behaves unexpectedly, please enable log mode and check the logs for any error messages.
 Include these logs when you submit your issue.

 4. **Check the Windows Event Log (if the program crashes)**
-   - If the program crashes, please check the Windows Event Log for any related error messages and include that information in your issue report.
+   - If the program crashes, please check the Windows Event Log for any related error messages (.NET runtime) and include that information in your issue report.